Tucker Poolman: Professional

 In the pandemic-shortened 2020–21 season, Poolman was again a member of the Jets blueline.
 However, after the Jets' season opener, Poolman was diagnosed with COVID-19 in January and returned to the lineup in February.
 However, later that month, he suffered a lower body injury on February 21.
 He appeared in 39 games, registering just one assist.
 The Jets made the 2021 Stanley Cup playoffs and Poolman scored his first playoff goal on May 19, 2021 against the Edmonton Oilers in their first round series.
 In eight playoff games, he registered one goal and two points as the Jets were eliminated by the Montreal Canadiens in the second round.

 As an unrestricted free agent following four seasons within the Jets organization, Poolman was signed to a four-year contract with the Vancouver Canucks on July 28, 2021.
 He made his Canucks debut on opening night for the 2021–22 season on October 13, he was paired with Quinn Hughes in a 3–2 loss to the Edmonton Oilers.
 He registered his first point with Vancouver on October 21 assisting on Conor Garland's third period goal in a 4–1 victory over the Chicago Blackhawks.
 He scored his first goal with Vancouver on November 17, adding an assist as well, in a 4–2 loss to the Colorado Avalanche.
 On January 27, 2022, he left a game feeling unwell and missed 26 games with headaches and migraines.
 He returned in April playing with Travis Dermott and did not finish his first game back in the lineup, leaving the game in the first period, suffering from the same symptoms.
 He finished the season appearing in 40 games, scoring one goal and three points.
 In the offseason he trained to get back in game shape and played in three games, notching one point, in the 2022–23 season.
 However, he left the second game on October 15 versus the Philadelphia Flyers in the first period.
-He played one more game on October 18 and has not played since due to migraine and concussion-related complications, and was placed on injured reserve.
+He played one final game on October 18 and was placed on injured reserve, due to what were described as migraine and concussion-related complications.
+Though not made public until January 30, 2026, Poolman was diagnosed with autoimmune autonomic ganglionopathy (AAG) on March 9, 2023.

 Poolman was traded to the Colorado Avalanche on October 6, 2024 along with a 2025 fourth-round draft pick for defenseman Erik Brännström.
-Despite being confirmed to miss the entirety of season, Poolman was acquired by the Avalanche due to salary cap compliance implications, remaining on the club's long-term injury list.
+Despite being confirmed to miss the entirety of the season, Poolman was acquired by the Avalanche due to salary cap compliance implications, remaining on the club's long-term injury list.
+Poolman retired following the end of his final contract due to recurrent AAG flare-ups.